AlainParadis/designschool/_topics/illustrator-fundamentals.md

   Create a new Illustrator document with the specifications shown below.
 Use point type and area type where appropriate.
 Create paragraph styles for all the text.
 The *ijustdrive.ca* will need a character style for the *.ca*.

-  Save the file into the exercise folder named: <span class="fw500 darkgreen">03-illustrator-type-summative.ai</span>
+  Save the file as: <span class="fw500 darkgreen">03-illustrator-type-summative.ai</span>

   <img class="size100" alt="Illustrator Type Summative" src="/images/illustrator-fundamentals/illustrator-type-summative.svg">